openstax/napkin-notes/jp/beta-setup-demo.md

   * Would be nice to return to the periods tab after creating each period
 16. Go to "Student roster" tab
 17. Import CSV files into the two periods
+18. Go to "Courses" menu item and click "Students" next to the course; point out deidentifier

 ## Student sign up

 18. Paste into Skype the email sent to Kim
-19. Copy the link from that email into an incognito browser
+19. Copy the link from that email into a different browser program
 20. Show the invite page -- intent at this point is to be able to choose a password, but that currently isn't working.

 ## Changing User Info